 The Spirit-led Life of the Righteous in Christ

 8 There is therefore now no condemnation for those who are in Christ Jesus.
-2 For the law of the Spirit of life in Christ Jesus has set you1 free from the law of sin and death.3 For what the Law could not do, weak as it was through the flesh, God did: Sending His own Son in the likeness of sinful flesh, and as a sacrifice for sin, He condemned sin in the flesh, 4 that the righteous requirement of the Law might be fulfilled in us, who do not walk according to the flesh, but according to the Spirit.
-5 For those who live2 according to the flesh set their minds on the things of the flesh; but those who live according to the Spirit, on the things of the Spirit.
-6 For the mind set on the flesh is death, but the mind set on the Spirit is life and peace, because the mind set on the flesh is hostile towards God; for it does not subject itself to the Law of God, for it is not even able to do so.
-8 So then, those who are in the flesh cannot please God.
+2 For the law of the Spirit of life in Christ Jesus has set you1 free from the law of sin and death.
+3 For what the Law could not do, weak as it was through the flesh, God did: Sending his own Son in the likeness of sinful flesh, and for the purpose of addressing sin, he condemned sin in the flesh, 4 so that the righteous requirement of the Law might be fulfilled in us, who no longer walk according to the flesh, but according to the Spirit.
+5 For those who live2 according to the flesh, set their minds on the things of the flesh; but those who live according to the Spirit, on the things of the Spirit.
+6 For the mind set on the flesh is death, but the mind set on the Spirit is life and peace.
+7 For the mind set on the flesh is hostile towards God: It will not3 subject itself to the Law of God, for it is not even able to do so.
+8 Thus,4 those who are in the flesh cannot please God.

 9 But you are not in the flesh, but in the Spirit, if indeed the Spirit of God dwells in you.
-Now if anyone does not have the Spirit of Christ, he does not belong to Him.
-10 But if Christ is in you, though the body is dead because of sin, the Spirit is life3 because of righteousness.
-11 But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ Jesus from the dead will also give life to your mortal bodies through His Spirit who dwells in you.
+Now if anyone does not have the Spirit of Christ, he does not belong to him.
+10 But if Christ is in you, though the body is dead because of sin, the Spirit is life5 because of righteousness.
+11 But if the Spirit of him who raised Jesus from the dead dwells in you, then he who raised Christ Jesus from the dead will also give life to your mortal bodies through his Spirit who dwells in you.

-12 Therefore, brothers, we are debtors—not to the flesh, to live according to the flesh.
-13 For if you live according to the flesh you will die.
-But if by the Spirit you are putting to death the deeds of the body, you will live.
+12 So then, brothers: We are debtors—not to the flesh, to live according to the flesh; 13 for if you are living according to the flesh you will die.
+But if, by the Spirit, you are putting to death the deeds of the body, you will live.
 14 For as many as are led by the Spirit of God, these are sons of God.
-15 For you did not receive a spirit of slavery leading again to fear, but you received the Spirit of adoption, by whom we cry out, “Abba, Father.”4 16 The Spirit Himself bears witness with our spirit that we are children of God, 17 and if children, then heirs also—heirs of God and joint heirs with Christ, if indeed we suffer with Him, so that we also may be glorified with Him.
+15 For you have not received a spirit of slavery leading again to fear, but you have received the Spirit of adoption, by whom6 we cry out, “Abba, Father.”
+16 The Spirit himself bears witness with our spirit that we are children of God; 17 and if children, then heirs as well—heirs of God, and joint heirs with Christ, if indeed we suffer with him, so that we also may be glorified with him.

 Suffering and Glory

-18 For I consider that the sufferings of this present time are not worthy to be compared with the glory that is to be revealed to us.
-19 For the deep longing of the creation waits eagerly for the revealing of the sons of God.
-20 For the creation was subjected to futility, not of its own will, but because of Him who subjected it in hope, 21 because5 the creation itself also will be delivered from its slavery to corruption into the freedom of the glory of the children of God.
+18 For I consider that the sufferings of this present time are not worthy to be compared with7 the glory that will soon be revealed to us.
+19 For the anxious longing of the creation earnestly awaits the revealing of the sons of God.
+20 For the creation was subjected to hindrance and defeat, not by its own will, but because of him who subjected it in hope; 21 for9 the creation itself also will be delivered from its slavery to corruption into the freedom of the glory of the children of God.
 22 For we know that the whole creation groans and suffers the pains of childbirth together until now.
-23 And not only the creation, but also we ourselves, who have the first fruits of the Spirit: Even we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body.
-24 For in hope we were saved.
-But hope that is seen is not hope, for who hopes for what he already sees?
-25 But if we hope for what we do not see, then with perseverance we wait eagerly for it.
+23 And not only it, but also we ourselves, who have the first fruits of the Spirit: Even we ourselves groan within ourselves, eagerly awaiting the adoption: the redemption of our body.
+24 For we were saved in hope.
+But hope that is seen is not really hope, for who hopes for what he already sees?
+25 But if we hope for what we’ve not yet seen,10 then with perseverance we eagerly wait for it.

 26 And in the same way, the Spirit also helps us in our weaknesses.
-For we do not know how to pray as we ought, but the Spirit Himself intercedes for us with groanings too deep for words; 27 and He who searches the hearts knows what the mind of the Spirit is, because He makes intercession for the saints according to the will of God.
-28 And we know that God causes all things to work together6 for good to those who love God, to those who are called according to His purpose.
-29 For whom He foreknew, He also predestined to be conformed to the image of His Son, so that He might be the firstborn among many brothers.
-30 Moreover, whom He predestined, these He also called; and whom He called, these He also justified; and whom He justified, these He also glorified.
+For we don’t know what to pray for as we should, but the Spirit himself intercedes for us with groans too deep for words; 27 and he who searches the hearts knows what the mind of the Spirit is, because he makes intercession for the saints according to the will of God.
+28 And we know that God is working all things together11 for good for those who love God, of those who are the called according to his purpose.
+29 For those whom he foreknew, he also predestined to be conformed to the image of his Son, so that he might be the firstborn among many brothers.
+30 Moreover, those whom he predestined, he also called; and those whom he called, he also justified; and those whom he justified, he also glorified.

 More than Conquerors

-31 What then shall we say to these things?
+31 What, then, shall we say of these things?
 If God is for us, who can be against us?
-32 He who did not spare His own Son, but instead delivered Him up for us all, how shall He not also, with Him, freely give us all things?
-33 Who shall bring a charge against God’s elect?
-God is the One who justifies; 34 who then is the one who can condemn?
-Christ Jesus is the One who died; and more than that, the One who was raised, who also is at the right hand of God, and who also makes intercession for us.
-35 Who then shall separate us from the love of Christ?
-Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
-36 Just as it is written, “For Your sake we are put to death all day long; we are counted as sheep for the slaughter.”7 37 Yet in all these things we are more than conquerors through Him who loved us.
-38 For I am persuaded that neither death, nor life, nor angels, nor rulers, nor things present, nor things to come, nor powers, 39 nor height, nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord.
+32 He who did not spare his own Son, but who gave him up for us all, how shall he not also, together with him, freely give us all things?
+33 Who can12 bring a charge against God’s elect?
+God is the one who justifies; 34 who is the one who condemns?13 Christ Jesus14 is the one who died—or rather, who was raised, who is also at the right hand of God, and who also makes intercession for us.
+35 What then can separate us from the love of Christ: Can tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
+36 (Just as it is written, “For your sake we are put to death all day long; we are counted as sheep for the slaughter.”)15 37 Yet in all these things we are more than conquerors through him who loved us.
+38 For I am convinced that neither death, nor life, nor angels, nor rulers, nor things present, nor things to come, nor powers, 39 nor height, nor depth, nor any other created thing shall be able to separate us from the love of God which is found in Christ Jesus our Lord.